Understanding Violence

 Every day, my kids come home from school with stories that break my heart and make me angry: bullying, fights, weapons being brought in, classrooms on lockdown, police called, teachers being threatened.

-Some are their stories; some are stories they hear on social media.
-I’ve even heard about “fight clubs” being organised, where kids meet up and settle scores physically, then post the fights online.
+Some are their own stories; some are stories they hear on social media.
+I’ve even heard about “fight clubs” being organised, where kids meet up and settle scores physically, and post the fights online.

 These are not isolated incidents—they’re becoming part of the daily conversation for young people.
-It’s an alarming reality, that I don’t just hear at home but from teachers across the country as well.
+It is an alarming reality, and one I hear not only at home but also from teachers across the country.

-Every week, I speak with educators facing violence in their schools/classrooms, dealing with parents lashing out, and being assaulted by the very people they are trying to teach.
+Every week, I speak with educators facing violence in their schools and classrooms, dealing with parents lashing out, and being assaulted by the very people they are trying to teach.

 A 2024 survey found that close to half of Australian school principals have reported experiencing or witnessing physical violence on the job, including threats from parents and incidents involving weapons.
 Additionally, research indicates that physical violence towards school leaders and teachers has increased by 76.5% since 2011.

-It’s not just physical violence—emotional and verbal abuse are common too.
+It’s not only physical violence—emotional and verbal abuse are common too.
 This is the reality in schools today, and it needs to change.
-The emotional toll it takes on educators, students and families cannot be ignored any longer.
+The emotional toll it takes on educators, students and families can no longer be ignored.

 I’ve seen first hand how tough it can get